esphome/esphome-docs/guides/getting_started_hassio.rst

           inverted: True
           mode: INPUT_PULLUP

-This time when uploading, you don’t need to have the device plugged in through USB again.
+This time when installing, you don’t need to have the device plugged in through USB again.
 The upload will happen wirelessly (:doc:`"over the air" </components/ota>`).

 .. figure:: /components/binary_sensor/images/gpio-ui.png